 Practice this simple breathing meditation:

 - Set a 10 minute (or longer) timer.
-Download the Meditation Timer free app or just use the timer on your phone clock
+Download the free Insight Timer or just use the timer on your phone clock

 - Sit comfortably in a chair or on a pillow on the floor

 - Sit up straight and tall – visualize a white light or cord aligning your spine from the top of your head through your spine and grounding you into the earth

 - Place your hands in your lap or on your thighs

 - Simply place your attention on your breath as you breath in and out normally

 Inhale… visualize a beautiful white light flowing through you – cleansing your body and cells